Southwest Yunnan Birding Holiday

-These notes are instead aimed at giving some impressions regarding places, along with some notes on conservation – especially the apparent value of bird photography tourism based on hides and feeding/watering stations for forest birds; plus a few questions that may be worth answering.
+These notes are instead aimed at giving some impressions regarding places, along with conservation – especially the apparent value of bird photography tourism based on hides and feeding/watering stations for forest birds; plus a few questions that may be worth answering.

 Gaoligongshan – Gao Family Mountains [Mountains] range

 The Gaoligongshan range is akin to a southern spur of the Himalayas, running north-south along the west bank of the Nujiang [known as the Salween in Myanmar].
 There’s a huge national nature reserve here; around 600km long, and with altitudes ranging from around 700-3916m.
 Habitats range from broadleaf sub-tropical forests to alpine shrubs and meadows, with rainfall mainly in summer: making for a huge diversity of plants and animals, including over 500 species of birds.